EricLipe17/CS_395_Final_Project/README.md

 Final Project for CS395 Neural Networks &amp; Deep Learning

 This Repo contains both the preprocessing and the analysis of the PUBG placement prediction dataset that both Kevin Ritter and I have worked on.
 The goal of this project is to predict each players probability of winning the game as a number [0, 1].
-The prediction is made off of in game statistics.
+The predictions are made off of in game statistics.